A&E department failures now the biggest source of Medical Negligence claims

 Top tier ranking for clinical negligence team

-We’re delighted to announce that our medical negligence and personal injury teams have been recognised by Chambers in their 2016 guide to the UK’s legal profession.
-We’ve successfully retained our Band 1 ranking for clinical negligence and are the... [read more...
+We’re delighted to announce that our medical negligence and personal injury teams have been recognised by Chambers and Partners UK in their 2016 guide to the UK’s legal profession.
+We’ve successfully retained our Band 1 ranking for clinical... [read more...

-The Negligence & Damages Bill recently passed its first reading unchallenged in the House of Commons.
-The Bill was introduced by MP Andy McDonald who seeks to find a ‘fairer and more sensible way’ to help bereaved people and people who have... [read more...
+The Negligence and Damages Bill recently passed its first reading unchallenged in the House of Commons.
+The Bill was introduced by MP Andy McDonald who seeks to find a ‘fairer and more sensible way’ to help bereaved people and people who have suffered... [read more...

 Barcan+Kirby receive top tier Legal 500 ranking